 The Michigan Judicial Institute's Sexual Assault Benchbook is a publication designed to assist Michigan trial court judges conduct proceedings involving sexual assault.
 Incorporating statutory references and case law discussion, topics include crimes involving sexual assault, pretrial and trail procedures, evidentiary issues, sentencing, and the SORA requirements (Michigan Judicial Institute, 2016).

 What should you know about sexual assault?

 - If you know someone who has been sexually assaulted, you can help .
 If you are a survivor of sexual assault, remember that you are not alone.
 There are people who can help you heal.
-Survivors of sexual assault can experience a range of emotions after being assaulted, including helplessness, anger, rage, depression, anxiety, hyper-vigilance, guilt, despair and fear.
-All survivors will experience unique emotions and should be allowed to heal in the way that is best for them.
+Survivors of sexual assault can experience a range of emotions after being assaulted, including helplessness, anger, rage, depression, anxiety, hyper-vigilance, guilt, despair, numbness, and fear.
+All survivors will experience a unique set of emotions and should be allowed to heal in the way that is best for them.